ido7746/ORB_SLAM3/README.md

 * (deb) `sudo apt install libpython2.7-dev`
 * (mac) preinstalled with osx

-## ROS (optional)

-We provide some examples to process input of a monocular, monocular-inertial, stereo, stereo-inertial or RGB-D camera using ROS.
-Building these examples is optional.
-These have been tested with ROS Melodic under Ubuntu 18.04.

 # 3. Building ORB-SLAM3 library and examples

 Clone the repository:
 ```
 git clone https://github.com/UZ-SLAMLab/ORB_SLAM3.git ORB_SLAM3

 ```

 We provide a script `build.sh` to build the *Thirdparty* libraries and *ORB-SLAM3*.
 Please make sure you have installed all required dependencies (see section 2).
 Execute:
 ```